rbsk-05/IDP-AWS/README.md

 ## Overview

-**The Diagon Alley** is a full-stack serverless marketplace designed to demonstrate modern cloud architecture and enterprise software engineering practices.
+The Diagon Alley is a full-stack serverless marketplace designed to demonstrate modern cloud architecture and enterprise software engineering practices.

 The application provides a complete shopping experience through a React-based frontend and a collection of AWS Lambda-powered backend services exposed through Amazon API Gateway.
-Product data, shopping carts, and order information are stored in Amazon DynamoDB, while Terraform is used to provision and manage the entire cloud infrastructure.
+Product data, shopping carts, and order information are stored in Amazon DynamoDB.
+Amazon Cognito handles user authentication and endpoint authorization.
+Terraform is used to provision and manage the entire cloud infrastructure.

 The project showcases how modern e-commerce systems can be built using event-driven and serverless design principles while maintaining high availability, automatic scalability, and low operational overhead.